jccuevas/cpp-docs.es-es/docs/parallel/amp/reference/completion-future-class.md

 ## <a name="to_task"></a>to_task

-Devuelve un `task` objeto correspondiente a la operación asincrónica asociada.
+Devuelve un `task` objeto corresponde a la operación asincrónica asociada.

 ### <a name="syntax"></a>Sintaxis